CLAIRE-COVID-T4/covid-data/README.md

 # COVID Datasets
 A collection of COVID-related datasets useful for drug-repurposing tasks.
-See the [**Nomenclature**](#nomenclature) section for an explanation of the terms used.
+See the [**Glossary**](#glossary) section for an explanation of the terms used.

 ## Content Summary

 Apart from `drug-structures.sdf`, all data files are in TSV format (Tab-Separated Values), where the first line contains the column names.
 The file contents are:

- - `host-host.tab`: a collection of Human Protein-Protein Interactions, from [1].
+ - `protein-protein.tab`: a collection of Human Protein-Protein Interactions, from [1].
  - `drug-host.tab`: a collection of experimentally validated Drug-Protein interaction, from [1].
  - `drug-drug.tab`: a collection of Drug-Drug interaction, from [1].
  - `go-terms.tab`: Gene Ontology (GO) terms associated to each Human protein contained in `host-host.tab`.